-When it comes to the Los Angeles area, the key word here is “greater”.
+When it comes to the Los Angeles area, the keyword here is “greater”.
 It encompasses a huge metropolitan area of almost 34 thousand square miles filled with a population of about 18.7 million people.
 It’s the 2nd-largest urban region in the whole US.
-The Los Angeles metropolitan area alone measures 4,850 square miles in area.
+The Los Angeles metropolitan area alone measures 4,850 square miles in the United States.

-It includes 5 counties, with Los Angeles County, Orange County, Ventura County, Riverside County, and San Bernardino County.
+It includes 5 counties, with Los Angeles County (City of Los Angeles), Orange County, Ventura County, Riverside County, and San Bernardino County.
 Its cities include Los Angeles, Long Beach, Riverside, San Bernardino, Santa Ana, Anaheim, Irvine, Oxnard, Ontario, and Glendale.

 Fun Things To Do

-In this huge region, just about any type of entertainment is available, and your options will reach up to the hundreds or even thousands.
+In this huge LA County region, just about any type of entertainment is available, and your options will reach up to the hundreds or even thousands.

 - These establishments can also offer all types of entertainment programs.
 Not only do you get live music of various genres, but you can also find comedians, poetry readings, theatrical shows, mimes, gymnasts, magicians, and many other performers.